My daughter used to walk with her back against the wall.

 I spent a lot of time and energy – almost ready.

-It’s not just time.
-It’s the customers you never got in front of.
-The contracts you never signed.
-The relationships you never started.
+Not just time – it’s the customers I never got in front of.
+The contracts I never signed.
+The relationships I never started.

 I’ve laid awake at night running through my to-do list like a broken record.
 The things I didn’t finish.
 The calls I didn’t make.
 The proposals I didn’t send because they weren’t quite right yet.